BekahHW/Moms-Learn-Tech/README.md

 * [Flatiron School: Women Take Tech](https://flatironschool.com/women-take-tech-coding-scholarships/) This initiative will extend over $100,000 in scholarship funding – cutting tuition for women in half to $750/month for the online program (maximum tuition is 12 months or $9,000).

 ## Conferences
-### Scholarships/Tickets
+### Scholarships and Tickets
 ([Go to top](#moms-learn-tech))
-* [Grace Hopper Celebration scholarship](https://anitab.org/career-toolbox/ghc-scholarship-grants/)AnitaB.org finds sponsors to award hundreds of student and faculty scholarships to attend the Grace Hopper Celebration.
+* [Grace Hopper Celebration scholarship](https://anitab.org/career-toolbox/ghc-scholarship-grants/) AnitaB.org finds sponsors to award hundreds of student and faculty scholarships to attend the Grace Hopper Celebration.
 This once in a lifetime chance, allows academics to connect with other women in computing, hear stories from peers and experts in computing, and get quality career advice specific to their needs needs.

 ### Conferences with Childcare
 ([Go to top](#moms-learn-tech))